 Step 7: This Is a Lot of Hash...

-Close to the end of hour three of the second cook, prepare a pot of rice by putting 4-1/2 cups of rice in a large pot, add 1 tsp of salt, and 1/4 stick of butter, and bring to a boil.
+Close to the end of hour three of the second cook, prepare a pot of rice by putting 4-1/2 cups of water in a large pot, add 1 tsp of salt, and 1/4 stick of butter, and bring to a boil.
 Add 2 cups of rice, and bring back to a boil.
 Turn the heat down to low, and simmer until the rice is tender and the liquid is absorbed.

 This recipe makes a whole lot of hash.

 Step 8: Now for the Fun Part.
 Eating!

 Spoon a serving of rice (about 1/2 cup) on to the plate.
 Spoon an equal amount of hash (more or less) over the rice, and if you like, add some hot sauce like Texas Pete or Tabasco to your taste.
 I personally don't think it needs hot sauce, since the capsaicin in the peppers is an anesthetic and will numb your tastebuds, and I like to taste my food, but if you like hot sauce, by all means, add it.
 But taste the hash first.